Gys/cmdscanner/README.md

 Use the `-skip` flag to specify a comma-separated list of packages to skip during scanning.

+### Colored output

+By default the code lines are colored yellow.
+Use the `-no-color` flag to disble.

 ### Go Module Cache

 Go stores downloaded packages in a central module cache.
 The location of this cache is determined by: